• Recipes

 • Preparation: Removing stems, seeds, and ribs lowers the final usable weight.

-One cup of jalapeños depends on whether the peppers are sliced, chopped, or diced.
-As a practical estimate, 1 cup of sliced jalapeños equals about 4 to 6 medium peppers, while 1 cup of chopped jalapeños equals about 5 to 7 medium peppers.
+One cup of jalapenos depends on whether the peppers are sliced, chopped, diced, or seeded.
+As a practical estimate, 1 cup of sliced jalapenos equals about 4 to 6 medium peppers, while 1 cup of chopped jalapenos equals about 5 to 7 medium peppers.

-1 cup canned jalapeñosAbout 8 ounces, drained amount varies
+1 cup canned jalapenosAbout 8 ounces by volume; drained amount varies

 For salsa, dips, chili, and sauces, chopped measurements are usually more useful than whole-pepper counts.
 For recipes like garden fresh salsa, start with the lower amount, taste, and add more if you want extra heat.

-This is the kind of amount you might buy for canning, pickling, hot sauce, pepper jelly, or a large batch of stuffed jalapeños.
-For large projects, always weigh the peppers after trimming so your final recipe stays accurate.
+This is the kind of amount you might buy for canning, pickling, hot sauce, pepper jelly, or a large batch of stuffed jalapenos.
+For large projects, weigh the peppers after trimming if the final recipe depends on the prepared amount.

-If the jalapeños are sliced, chopped, or packed in liquid, the amount can change.
-For general kitchen estimating, a quart is equal to 4 cups.
-You can also use this guide to how many ounces are in a quart if you are converting between volume and weight.
+If the jalapenos are sliced, chopped, or packed in liquid, the amount can change.
+For general kitchen estimating, 1 quart equals 4 cups.
+Use the cup chart above if you are converting sliced or chopped jalapenos by volume.

-One fresh jalapeño can weigh anywhere from about 10 to 45 grams, depending on its size.
-A medium jalapeño usually weighs about 25 to 35 grams.
+One fresh jalapeno can weigh anywhere from about 10 to 55 grams, depending on its size.
+A medium jalapeno usually weighs about 25 to 35 grams.

 Small10 to 20 grams18 to 25 peppers